THIS ARTICLE IS BY LARRY MCCRARY, CO-FOUNDER AND EXECUTIVE DIRECTOR OF THE UPSTREAM COLLECTIVE.

 The mid-term worker is like one who runs the four-hundred.
 The race is brisk, but not quite a sprint.
 They have space to establish missional patterns in their daily life, which can even be great preparation for them to return for longer service.
 They can engage with nationals better than a short-term, one-week team member.
 They may enter into fruitful relationships that last a lifetime.

-Over the years I have seen many short-term teams, marketplace workers, students and even long-term missionaries have a hard time integrating into existing team and team strategies.
+Over the years I have seen many short-term teams, marketplace workers, students and even long-term missionaries have a hard time integrating into existing teams and team strategies.

 Missions organization must address the preparation it takes for their teams to receive new members well.
 It is important how new people arrive and begin their new life overseas.
 It is also important how short term teams fit into a strategy, not simply arriving on the field with one set of expectations – only to be greeted by a team with a completely different mindset.